dan2972/VoxelGame/readme.md

 scalable program.
 Below are some additional notes.***

 - Currently I use a set seed of 0.
 You can change this in `terrain_generator.cpp`.
-- The lighting system as of now is unoptimized and buggy around chunk borders.
-Building in release mode is highly recommended.
 - The multithreading system isn't perfect.
-There are some data race conditions (e.g. if we update the lighting of a chunk while displaying the light levels from the debug menu).
-Although rare, this may lead to an unexpected crash.
+There may be some unintended data race conditions, leading to a crash.
 - This project targets OpenGL 3.3 because I sometimes use my mac to develop.
 This also means no optimizations such as bindless rendering or vertex pulling.
 I may explore these if I decide to reimplement this project in Vulkan.
+- Currently, the Use Smooth Lighting option in the debug menu does not do anything.